JoyVincentius/ojire/README.md

 ### Project Disclaimers

+* Soal 1 & Soal 2 will be executed when running project
-* Stock only reduced when checkout
+* For simple app, Stock only reduced when checkout
 * All orders status is "pending"
 * I've created postman collection, be sure to import it
 * If you found any issue, please don't be shy to contact me.